DBSCAN: Optimal Rates For Density Based Clustering

 where $(\sigma_1,\ldots,\sigma_n)$ is a permutation of $(1,\ldots,n)$ such that

 And, again just like with \Cref{algorithm:DBSCAN}, the connected components of each $\mathbb C(h,\lambda)$ can be easily evaluated by maintaining a union-find structure. \end{remark}

-We will now describe the extra regularity conditions we will impose on the geometry of the density $p \in \Sigma(\alpha,L)$ around the split levels that guarantees optimality of the clustering \Cref{algorithm:MDBSCAN}.
-We begin by formulating two widely used technical conditions on a generic set $\Omega \subset \mathbb{R}^d$.\\ {\bf C1.} (The Standard Assumption) There exist constants $r_I,c_I>0$ such that, for any $0\le r\le r_I$ and $x\in \Omega $,
+To formulate the the extra regularity conditions on the geometry of the density $p \in \Sigma(\alpha,L)$ around the split levels that guarantee optimality of the clustering \Cref{algorithm:MDBSCAN} we first recall some notions commonly used in the literature on level set and support estimation.
+Below, $\Omega$ denotes a generic subset of $ \mathbb{R}^d$ of dimension $d$.\\ \\ {\bf C1.} (The Inner Cone Condition) The subset $\Omega$ satisfies the inner cone conditions if ihere exist constants $r_I,c_I>0$ such that, for any $0\le r\le r_I$ and $x\in \Omega $,